IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Simulation Evaluation Results

 To illustrate the impact of priority-dependent and time-dependent rewards, we conduct a simulation with the results shown in Fig.~\ref{fig:priority_time_impact}.
-To make the effect of flight paths more clear, the camera is pitched down so that the flight path coincides more closely with what is observed by the sensor.
+To make the effect on flight paths clearer, we pitch the camera down so that the flight path coincides more closely with what is observed by the sensor.
 The example scenario has three clusters of uncertainty in the search space.

 Fig.~\ref{fig:priority_time_impacta} shows the base case where three areas of uncertainty have equal priority.
-The planned path visits the closest cluster first and then travels to the left side, viewing all three clusters.
+The planned path visits the closest cluster first and then travels to the left side, observing all three clusters with the sensor.
 Fig.~\ref{fig:priority_time_impactb} demonstrates when the cluster on the far left is adjusted to have a higher priority.
 The path no longer visits the cluster on the right in favor of saving the budget to expend more effort in searching the higher-priority region.
-When adding a time-based reward along with the priority, Fig.~\ref{fig:priority_time_impactc} shows how the path first visits the high-priority prior before moving on to the other prior on the left.
+Fig.~\ref{fig:priority_time_impactc} shows how the path first visits the high-priority prior before moving on to the other prior on the left when a time-based reward is added along with priority-based rewards.
 The time-based reward causes the order of observations to affect the total reward.